What Do I Do?

-It was a weary friend who appeared in my office the other day that got me thinking again about the wear and tear of ministry.
+A weary friend appeared in my office and got me thinking about when ministry wears us down.
 Tired, she was; a bit spent.
 Perhaps not quite burnt out, but maybe not too far from that.
-“Matthew, what do I do?” was the question that wafted into the room with her.
+“Pastor Matthew, what do I do?” was the question that wafted into the room with her.
 And so many times throughout the years have I asked myself that very question.

 I wish the answers were simple.
 Indeed, I wish there was some magic formula that could easily remove the grit and grime that accumulates on the front bumpers of ministry life.
-The fact is most people have little real understanding of the stress and heartache of ministry.
+The fact is most people have little understanding of the stress and heartache of ministry.
 The stuff that accumulates can weigh down the soul, blunt the mind, and generally kill off the body’s vitality.
-I suspect that sometimes vocational ministry is perceived as a cakewalk.
-The old adage that the pastor only works one day a week and has soft hands and a round belly is too commonplace in people’s framework.
+I suspect sometimes vocational ministry is perceived as a cakewalk.
+The old adage that the pastor works one day a week and has soft hands and a round belly is too commonplace in people’s framework.
 Maybe it’s true in some quarters.

 But he himself went a day’s journey into the wilderness and came and sat down under a broom tree.
 And he asked that he might die, saying, “It is enough; now, O LORD, take away my life, for I am no better than my fathers.”
 And he lay down and slept under a broom tree.
 And behold, an angel touched him and said to him, “Arise and eat.”
 And he looked, and behold, there was at his head a cake baked on hot stones and a jar of water.
 And he ate and drank and lay down again.
 And the angel of the LORD came again a second time and touched him and said, “Arise and eat, for the journey is too great for you.”
 And he arose and ate and drank, and went in the strength of that food. . . .

 One of those things related to basic bodily comfort, much like a meal and nap.
 It was a coat.
-When you come, bring the cloak that I left with Carpus at Troas (4:13a).
-For weary servants, tending to some basic creature comforts has merit.
+When you come, bring the cloak that I left with Carpus at Troas (2 Tim.
+4:13a).
+For weary servants, tending to basic creature comforts has merit.
 It is not unholy or unspiritual or selfish.
-Rather, it recognizes some of the most fundamental realities of our own private existence, and serves as a healing balm for the aches therein.
+Rather, it recognizes some of the most fundamental realities of our private existence, and serves as a healing balm for the aches therein.

 Last night, late, I finished reading an historical novel about the early Norwegian settlers in the Dakota Territory.
 Physically I am exhausted, but mentally this was good for me.
-It was a pleasant distraction, one that fed my soul and expanded my mind about this wonderful region in which I breathe and serve.
+It was a pleasant distraction, one that fed my soul and expanded my mind about this broad region in which I breathe and serve.
 God’s servants need such productive things to give our minds rest, and to take us to places well beyond our own weariness and wounds.
 This morning I spent time in the Word; indeed, for several days now I have only been in Proverbs 2.
 It’s amazing how the Lord has been nourishing my soul from those few verses of wisdom, especially verses six, seven and eight.